julianperrott/WowClassicGrindBot/README.md

 ![Build](https://raw.githubusercontent.com/julianperrott/WowClassicGrindBot/master/images/build.png)

-## 4.b Windows gui scale

-Make sure to use windows GUI scale at 100 %

-Windows 10 - Right click at the desktop -> Display Settings -> Scale and layout to 100 %

-## 5. Configure the Addon Reader
+## 5. Configuration process

 The bot reads the game state using small blocks of colour shown at the top of the screen by an Addon.
 This needs to be configured.

-1. Delete the existing frame_config.json file found in c:\WowClassicGrindBot\BlazorServer, we are going to recreate it.
-This is important as your screen may not be the same size as mine 1920 x 1080.
-2. Edit the batch script in c:\WowClassicGrindBot\BlazorServer called run.bat, change it to point at where you have put the repo BlazorServer folder e.g.
+1. Edit the batch script in c:\WowClassicGrindBot\BlazorServer called run.bat, change it to point at where you have put the repo BlazorServer folder e.g.

     start "C:\Program Files (x86)\Google\Chrome\Application\chrome.exe" "http://localhost:5000"
     c:
     cd C:\WowClassicGrindBot\BlazorServer
     dotnet run
     pause

-3. Execute the run.bat.
+2. Execute the `run.bat`.
 This will start the bot and Chrome, Wow must be already running.
 If you get "Unable to find the Wow process is it running ?" in the console window then it can't find wow.exe.

-4. You should see the 'Addon configuration' screen (See screenshot below).
+3. When running the BlazorServer for the first time you will have to follow a setup process:
+    1. Just start the game and wait in the character selection screen.
+    2. Click `2.
+Addon Configuration`
+    3. Click `Find InstallPath` -> `InstallPath` should be filled otherwise, fill out manually
+    4. Fill the `Author`
+    5. Fill the `Title`
+    6. Then press `Install` button -> Log should see `AddonConfigurator.Install successful`
+    8. Click `Save` button
+    9. Required to restart the Game
+    10. Enter world with your desired character
+    11. Click `5.
+Frame Configuration`
+    12. Click `Auto Configure and Restart`

-5. Check these settings in the wow game client.
+4. Check these settings in the wow game client.
 Other values will stop the bot from being able to read the addon data.

 * System>Advanced>Constrast: 50
 * System>Advanced>Brightness: 50